Age of Reason: Former name of the Rainbow Discovery program.

 Parish Minister: The ordained clergyperson who is called by the congregation to serve the church.

-RE: Religious Education.
-This usually refers to Children’s Religious Education, the programming provided for children up through high school.
+RE: Religious Exploration.
+This usually refers to Children’s Religious Exploration, the programming provided for children up through high school.

 Region: A geographical, administrative area of the Unitarian Universalist Association.
 Heritage Church is a part of the MidAmerica Region.